tixlfinance/tixlfinance-community-data/README.md

 ## Who decides about pull requests?

 Right now, the Tixl organization will moderate and decide whether a pull request is merged or not.
-That means that in the eary stages, the transparency of the platform is it's core benefit and not a decentralized management/governance.
+That means that in the early stages, the transparency of the platform is it's core benefit and not a decentralized management/governance.

 Later on, the goal is to hand over the governance to the community.
 Potentially, the TXL token will act as a governance token in that case.